genie-lukianchykova/react-shop/README.md

 - Work with React component structure and routing
 - Implement a clean, responsive layout using Bootstrap

+## 💡 Future Improvements

+- Logo for browser
+- Improving the mobile version

 ## 📫 Contact

 Feel free to reach out via [LinkedIn](www.linkedin.com/in/yevheniia-lukianchykova) if you'd like to connect!